pinterest/riffed/README.md

 Clients support the same callbacks and enumeration transformations that the server suports, and they're configured identically.

 ## Sharing Structs
 Sometimes, you have common structs that are shared between services.
-Due to Riffed auto-importing structs based on the server definition, Riffed will duplicate shard structs.
+Due to Riffed auto-importing structs based on the server definition, Riffed will duplicate shared structs.
 This auto-import feature can be disabled by specifying `auto_import_structs: false` when creating a client or server.
 You can then use Riffed.Struct to build a struct module:

 ```elixir
 defmodule SharedStructs do